warpspeed/python-django-sample/README.md

 ## Install Django and Run Migrations

-We need to install the django dependencies into our virtual environent and run our database migrations to create the required tables.
+We need to install the django dependencies into our virtual environment and run our database migrations to create the required tables.
 To do so, perform the following:

 ```
 # RUN THESE COMMANDS IN YOUR VM